markusmoenig/Eldiron/docs/docs/configuration/game.md

   The **name of the screen** to load on startup.
   If empty, Eldiron will display a black screen.

+- **`terminal_mode`**
+  Selects how `eldiron-client-terminal` plays the project by default.
+  `"text"` uses the current room-description and command parser mode.
+  `"roguelike"` uses the terminal glyph-map mode for source-authored maps that carry source terrain metadata.
+  The terminal client's `--mode text|roguelike` option overrides this setting.
+  Default: `"text"`.

 - **`play_screen`**
   Optional screen to load after a `game.start` or `game.start_class.<Class>` button command.
   Leave it empty when the startup screen already contains the active game layout.